10+ Romantic Things to Do in New York on Valentine's Day

 banner sunset

-From some of the world’s most unique museum dates to some classic options like ice-skating in Rockefeller Plaza, stunning aerial views, and intimate picnics in Central Park, it’s hard to imagine a more romantic city than New York.
+From some of the world’s most unique museum dates to classics like ice-skating in Rockefeller Plaza, stunning aerial views, and intimate picnics in Central Park, it’s hard to imagine a more romantic city than New York.

-If you’re looking for romantic things to do in New York for Valentine's Day, then check out a few of our suggested activities.
-Our favorite activities to get those sparks flying include:
+If you’re looking for romantic things to do in New York for Valentine's Day, then check out our favorite activities to get those sparks flying:

 • Empire State Building